tydoc/tydoc/README.md

       kind: 'callable',
       hasProps: true, // <-- true
       props: [
-        // filled with extracted properties
-        {
+        // v--- all properties of the namespace are in this array {
           kind: 'prop',
           name: 'a',